fullStackRyan/Scala-Resources/README.md

 ## Books

 * Functional Programming, Simplified - Alvin Alexander
-*   This book is fantastic and answers many questions I had as a junior such as "How can there be no side-effects?"
+<p> This book is fantastic and answers many questions I had as a junior such as "How can there be no side-effects?"</p>

-*   Essential Scala - Noel Welsh and Dave Gurnell (Underscore)
-*     Underscore have a number of great free books and courses.
+*   Essential Scala - Noel Welsh and Dave Gurnell (Underscore) Underscore have a number of great free books and courses.
 This book is responsible for helping me understand implicits just in time for the Scala 3 givens release haha

 *   Essential Effects - Adam Rosien
-*     I've bought the book but haven't got round to reading it yet but from what I understand this book helps shed light on the Cats Effect Library
+I've bought the book but haven't got round to reading it yet but from what I understand this book helps shed light on the Cats Effect Library

 *    Functional Programming in Scala - Paul Chiusano and Runar Bjarnason
-*

 ## Udemy Course